Skip to content

 Genuine 100% Mulberry Silk

-Synthetic fabric or blended product
+Synthetic fabric or blend

 Product description 100% Mulberry Silk Misleading "Silky" or "Silk feel"

-Appearance Shiny Glittering
+Appearance Shiny Glittery

 Feel Soft/Smooth Smooth